Sarp Kerem Yavuz, Nick, 2012, Giclee Print on Hahnemühle Glossy Paper, 5 + 2 AP, 150h x 195w cm

 “The Last Orientalist” is also available to visit online

 Sarp Kerem Yavuz’s solo exhibition “The Last Orientalist” at Anna Laudel Düsseldorf is also available for online visits.
-Creating a virtual 3D visit of the gallery, the online exhibition presents the artist’s recent works including the reinterpretation of traditional Ottoman motifs carried to the different surfaces such as neon, photography, and video can be viewed from 16 March.
+Creating a virtual 3D visit of the gallery, the online exhibition presents the artist’s recent works including the reinterpretation of traditional Ottoman motifs carried to the different surfaces such as neon, photography, and video.

 Sarp Kerem Yavuz, İslam, 2014, Giclee Print on Hahnemühle Luster Paper, 5 + 2 AP, 80h x 280w cm